KARWorkshop/KARphin_Legacy_StarFall/README.md

 5. `cp -r ../Data/Sys/ Binaries/`
 6. `touch Binaries/portable.txt`

-## Building for Android
+### Building for Android

+I have no desire to support Android besides *maybe* the Switch or non-phone OSes. - Jas

-These instructions assume familiarity with Android development.
-If you do not have an Android dev environment set up, see [AndroidSetup.md](AndroidSetup.md).
+~~These instructions assume familiarity with Android development.
+If you do not have an Android dev environment set up, see [AndroidSetup.md](AndroidSetup.md).~~

-If using Android Studio, import the Gradle project located in `./Source/Android`.
+~~If using Android Studio, import the Gradle project located in `./Source/Android`.~~

-Android apps are compiled using a build system called Gradle.
+~~Android apps are compiled using a build system called Gradle.
 Dolphin's native component, however, is compiled using CMake.
-The Gradle script will attempt to run a CMake build automatically while building the Java code.
+The Gradle script will attempt to run a CMake build automatically while building the Java code.~~

 ## Uninstalling
 When Dolphin has been installed with the NSIS installer, you can uninstall